-The encyclical challenges the dominant mindset with which we "see ourselves as...lords and masters".
+The encyclical challenges the dominant mindset with which we 'see ourselves as...lords and masters'.
 For the Pope, this 'dominion' mentality is not just translated into dominion over the natural world, but also into dominion over the poor and the dominion of structures over communities and individual people.
 It would not be unreasonable to extend this criticism to the 'dominion' mentality of men over women.
 This is particularly relevant for addressing the wider issue of gender inequality.

-1.8 The ecological model
+1.8 THE ECOLOGICAL MODEL

 The content of this toolkit is structured upon the 'ecological model'.
-This model is based on the ecological systems theory, which identifies certain environmental systems with which a person interacts.
-This theory provides the framework through which community psychologists study the relationships people have.
-Ecological systems theory was developed by Urie Bronfenbrenner.
+This is based on the ecological systems theory, which identifies certain environmental systems with which an individual interacts.
+This theory provides the framework through which community psychologists study the relationships people have Ecological systems theory was developed by Urie Bronfenbrenner.
 In this toolkit the ecological model refers to four levels of interaction: the individual, the family, the community and the society.
-See Figure 2 for a description of the ecological model used here.
+See Figure 2 below for a description of the ecological model used here.

-CAFOD and other development agencies that received Programme Partnership Agreement (PPA) funding from the Department for International Development (DFID), the UK funding institute, formed a gender learning working group to share their experiences.
-This learning group applied the ecological model when it developed a gender theory of change (see Figure 1 in the Annexe), thereby unpacking the various gender and power dimensions starting with the individual, then moving to the family and community context and ending with wider society.
+CIDSE members CAFOD, SCIAF and Trócaire and other development agencies applied this ecological model to develop a gender theory of change (see Figure 1 in the Annexe) as part of the gender learning working group formed by the Department for International Development (DFID), the UK funding institute.
+The theory unpacks the various gender and power dimensions starting with the individual, then moving to the family and community context and ending with wider society.
 It describes the various power realms that gender-related interventions need to be aware of.
-The interventions described are those that have been successful in leading to change in gender equality and women's empowerment.
-They are based on research and evidence from various recent sources.
+The interventions described are those that have been successful in leading to change in gender equality and women's empowerment and are based on research and evidence from various recent sources.13